 You can also reach BIMM via the M10 and M13 trams, as well as by the 240 and N40 bus routes.
 If you do have a car, it’s probably best not to drive – parking in the area is very limited.

-If you have any further questions about finding accommodation in Berlin, please don’t hesitate to contact our Student Support Team at email@example.com or on 0049 (0) 30 3119 9186.
+If you have any further questions about finding accommodation in Berlin, read our Accommodation Guide or contact our Student Support Team at email@example.com or on 0049 (0) 30 3119 9186.

 Photo Credit: Elizabeth Jacyshyn-Owen